oVirt/infra-docs/CI/Build_and_test_standards.md

 as a dependency, if it needs autotools, maven, pep8, tox or similar, declare it too.

+To improve the CI system performance the testing environment may be cached.
+Therefore, there is no guarantee that the latest versions of the dependency packages will be installed.
+To ensure you get the latest packages, you can install a package manager (e.g. "`yum`" or "`dnf`") and use it from your scripts.

 Testing the scripts locally
 ----------------------------